Gregwar/Image/README.md

 * `html($title = '', $type = 'jpg')`: return the `<img ... />` tag with the cache image

+* `flip($flipVertical, $flipHorizontal)`: flips the image in the given directions.
+Both params are boolean and at least one must be true.

 * `inline($type = 'jpg')`: returns the HTML inlinable base64 string (see `demo/inline.php`)

 You can also create image from scratch using: